-As a consultant in various fields for 35 years, this is a familiar world: one where I have influence with a client but less authority than a janitor.
-Clients are free to ignore my advice (and, yes, sometimes they do), but clearly I have useful influence that typically leads to significant change since otherwise I wouldn’t continue to be hired and (usually 😀) appreciated.
+As a consultant in various fields for 37 years, this is a familiar world: one where I have influence with a client but less authority than a janitor.
+Clients are free to ignore my advice.
+Sometimes they do, but clearly I have useful influence that typically leads to significant change.
+(Otherwise I wouldn’t continue to be hired and — usually 😀 — appreciated.)

 Today, far more people work in the gig economy, which has grown in large part because the network era has made it much easier to find and hire specialized services on a just-in-time basis.
-While this development has caused significant disruptions — two are the virtual disappearance of long-term job security and the weakened ability for workers to advocate for their concerns en masse — there is a positive side.
+This development has caused significant disruptions.
+Two examples: less long-term job security and the weakened ability for workers to advocate for their concerns en masse.
+However, there’s a positive side.

 Here’s Harold Jarche again: